 - One of the most troublesome findings regarding e-cigarette use involves young people and teens.
 The panel found evidence that vaping may lead young adults and teenagers to try traditional cigarettes, which makes them more vulnerable to addiction.
 In other words, teens who use the devices may ultimately be at a higher risk for smoking, and e-cigarettes can serve as a gateway drug to habitual smoking.

-New York personal injury attorney Meirowitz & Wasserberg, LLP cautions e-cigarette users that your health might not be the only thing you should be concerned with.
+The Orange County personal injury attorneys at Bently & Moore caution e-cigarette users that your health might not be the only thing you should be concerned with.
 Many lawsuits around the nation are popping up that include burns from vape pens exploding.
 Users report batteries exploding while using the product as it was intended to be used.
 In some cases severe burns and lifelong injuries were caused by the exploding batteries.

 E-Cigarettes and Public Opinion